cadu-leite/merge2pdf/README.rst

 This lib will help you to do that with a better looking and control.

-- Images are fit inside a PDF page as images.
+- Images are fit inside a PDF page as proper images.
 - Documents may be merged partially - Its possible to specify which pages of each document will be merged.
 - Its possible to add a watermark on every page.

 The images are merged using `reportlab canvas`.

-*if you have a better solution, or you can manage it to have less dependencies drop a comments or issue* ;)
+    if you have a better solution, or you can manage it to have less dependencies let me know - open an issue at `merge2pdf repository`_ ;)

 Dependencies